-- Triple Data Encryption Standard (TDES), if EDES+ is active, - Advanced Encryption Standard (AES), if AES is active, - Elliptic Curves Cryptography on GF(p), if Neslib is embedded, - Secure Hashing (SHA-1(1), SHA-224, SHA-256, SHA-384, SHA-512), if Neslib is embedded, - Rivest-Shamir-Adleman (RSA), if Neslib is embedded, - Deterministic Random Bit Generator (DRBG), if Neslib is embedded. - Keccak, if Neslib is embedded, - Keccak-p, if Neslib is embedded, - Diffie-Hellman, if Neslib is embedded, - Prime Number Generation, if Neslib is embedded. - Note that SHA-1 is no longer recommended as a cryptographic function in the context of smart card applications.
+- Triple Data Encryption Standard (TDES), if EDES+ is active, - Advanced Encryption Standard (AES), if AES is active, - Elliptic Curves Cryptography, if NesLib is embedded, - Secure Hashing (SHA-1(1), SHA-2, SHA-3), if NesLib is embedded, - Keccak, if NesLib is embedded, - Keccak-p, if NesLib is embedded, - Diffie-Hellman, if NesLib is embedded, - Rivest-Shamir-Adleman (RSA), if NesLib is embedded, - Deterministic Random Bit Generator (DRBG), if NesLib is embedded, - Prime Number Generation, if NesLib is embedded. - Note that SHA-1 is no longer recommended as a cryptographic function in the context of smart card applications.
 Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength.